daviddwlee84/LinuxKernel/Subject/Final/Analysis.md

 > * data structure
 > * source code analysis

-## Raspberry Pi Linux Kernel
+## Linux Kernel API

-The Raspberry Pi Linux Kernel is a little different from the Torvalds Linux Kernel.
+> The Raspberry Pi Linux Kernel is a little different from the Torvalds Linux Kernel.

 The kernel include is put in `include/linux/`.
 So the include should be like `#include <linux/header.h>`.
 (if you're using a header that is not start with `linux`, you should check if you mis-use the "user space" header)